splunk/observability-workshop/docs/monitoring-as-code/index.md

 # Monitoring as Code - Lab Summary

 * Use Terraform[^1] to manage Observability Suite Dashboards and Detectors
-* Initialize the Terraform SignalFx Provider[^2].
+* Initialize the Terraform Splunk Provider[^2].
-* Run Terraform to create detectors and dashboards from code using the SignalFx Terraform Provider.
+* Run Terraform to create detectors and dashboards from code using the Splunk Terraform Provider.
 * See how Terraform can also delete detectors and dashboards.

 ---